 But one of Grammarly’s best features is free, and it’s the browser extension available for any Google Chrome user (and clever Vivaldi/Opera users who know how to install Chrome apps on their browser).

 This is where Grammarly shines.
-Able to help proofread emails, Twitter tweets, Facebook posts, and more, Grammarly often caught more typos and grammatical errors than Chrome’s own spell checker during our trial.
+It is able to help proofread emails, Twitter tweets, Facebook posts, and more.
+Grammarly often caught more typos and grammatical errors than Chrome’s own spell checker during our trial.
 It was easy to use and set up, working well within WordPress, Facebook, and many other sites we tested it out with.
 Unlike other grammar checkers or extensions.
 Grammarly was content to hang out in the background and intrusions were minimal.

 Overall, we found that Grammarly was one of the more comprehensive spelling/grammar checkers on the market.
-The free version has plenty to write home about though the premium version has merit if you see yourself getting a lot of use out of Grammarly’s premium features.
-The price is steep but serious writers, or bloggers may be able to justify it to themselves as a work expense.
+The free version has plenty to write home about.
+But, the premium version has merit if you see yourself getting a lot of use out of Grammarly’s premium features.
+The price is steep.
+However, serious writers or bloggers may be able to justify it to themselves as a work expense.
 While Grammarly is no substitute for always reviewing your posts, it provides a valuable second look.

 Come for the spell checker, stay for the browser extension.